taskcluster/passwordstore-garbage/README.md

 username: taskcluster-accounts@mozilla.com
 ```

-Once you're done, `git -C ~/.password-store commit` and `git -C
+Once you're done, `git -C ~/.password-store push` so everyone else can see your
-~/.password-store push` so everyone else can see your handiwork.
+handiwork.

 ### Troubleshooting